talagayev/OpenMMDL/docs/analysis_output.rst

    * - all_binding_modes_arranged.png
      - Figure of the 2D depictions of the top 10 binding modes with the interacting protein partners.
    * - Binding_mode_x.pdb
-     - PDB File of the representative frame of the binding mode.
+     - PDB file of the representative frame of the binding mode.
    * - Binding_mode_x.pml*
-     - PML File of the representative frame of the binding mode.
+     - PML file of the representative frame of the binding mode.
    * - markov_chain_plot_1.png
-     - Markov Chain Figure displaying Binding modes with a minimum transition of 1% of the frames between the binding modes.
+     - Markov chain figure displaying binding modes with a minimum transition of 1% of the frames between the binding modes.
    * - markov_chain_plot_2.png
-     - Markov Chain Figure displaying Binding modes with a minimum transition of 2% of the frames between the binding modes.
+     - Markov chain figure displaying binding modes with a minimum transition of 2% of the frames between the binding modes.
    * - markov_chain_plot_5.png
-     - Markov Chain Figure displaying Binding modes with a minimum transition of 5% of the frames between the binding modes.
+     - Markov chain figure displaying binding modes with a minimum transition of 5% of the frames between the binding modes.
    * - markov_chain_plot_10.png
-     - Markov Chain Figure displaying Binding modes with a minimum transition of 10% of the frames between the binding modes.
+     - Markov chain figure displaying binding modes with a minimum transition of 10% of the frames between the binding modes.

 RMSD
 ------------------------------
 **RMSD**: A folder that contains the files for the RMSD calculation during the simulation.
-The RMSD over time is default, while the RMSD between the frames is optional
+The RMSD over time is always calculated, while the RMSD between the frames is optional.

 .. list-table::
    :header-rows: 1